Lenape: State-recognized and unrecognized groups

 More than a dozen organizations in Delaware, Maryland, New Jersey, Pennsylvania, Virginia, and elsewhere claim descent from Lenape people and are unrecognized tribes.
-Organizations in Pennsylvania, Idaho and Kansas have petitioned the United States federal government for recognition."Petitions for Federal Recognition."
-500 Nations.
-Retrieved 22 Jan 2012.
+Organizations in Pennsylvania, Idaho, and Kansas have petitioned the U.S. federal government for recognition.
 One of these includes the Lenape Nation of Pennsylvania based in Easton, Pennsylvania.

 Notable historical Lenape people

 This includes only Lenape documented in history.
 Contemporary notable Lenape people are listed in the articles for the appropriate tribe.